publicdocs/uscode/assets/md/titles/usc43/us/usc/t43/ch12B/m__us_usc_t43_s620.md

 >             “(A)  __Petition__  __.—__

->             If the Nation determines that a deadline described in paragraph (1)(A) is not substantially met, the Nation may submit to the court in the stream adjudication a petition to enter an order terminating the Agreement and Contract.
+>             If the Nation determines that a deadline described in paragraph (1)(A) is not substantially met, the Nation may submit to the court in the stream adjudication a petition to enter an order terminating the Agreement.

 >             “(B)  __Termination__  __.—__

->             On issuance of an order to terminate the Agreement and Contract under subparagraph (A)—
+>             On issuance of an order to terminate the Agreement under subparagraph (A)—

 >                 “(i) the Trust Fund shall be terminated;